DanuchiTheSorcerer/mnistML/README.md

 ## Credits

-Some code and was adapted from : [Finn Eggers - YouTube](https://www.youtube.com/@finneggers6612) (Specifically the "com.trainset" and "com.trainsetLoader" packages).
+Some code and was adapted from : [Finn Eggers - YouTube](https://www.youtube.com/@finneggers6612) (Specifically the "com.trainset" and "com.trainsetLoader" packages used for accessing the MNIST files).
 Check out their channel!
 Also check out their github [here](https://github.com/Luecx).

 ## Dataset